iSaluki/phhs6/content/_index.md

 This site hosts various work I do openly, with the intention of creating an easily accessible, free knowledge base.
 Although please do keep in mind that this site is not intended to be used as an authoritative information source such as [📖 Wikipedia](https://wikipedia.org).

-My biology work is not done here primarily, so it is copied up after being done in batches.
-This may result in significant delays or it **not being available here**.
+My biology work is not done here primarily, so it may not be available.

 Content on this site may not all be owned or produced by me, and is hosted here under fair use.
 If you have the rights to any content here and wish to have it altered or removed, then please contact me to request this.